PietroAvolio/Building-Gstreamer-Raspberry-Pi-With-SRT-Support/README.md

 ```

 ### Gstreamer
-Download ad run the .sh script you can find in this repo and everything should run smoothly.
+Download and run the .sh script you can find in this repo and everything should run smoothly.
 It will take a lot of time but don't worry :) Just don't waste your time in front of your PI because it will seriously take a lot of time!

 At the moment of writing the latest gStreamer release is 1.16.
 You can change the release version you want to build just changing it on line 4 of the .sh script.